nwaughachukwuma/nyre-fetch/README.md

 # Nyre-Fetch

-Nyre-Fetch is a simple Node.js wrapper built on top of node-fetch.
-It includes helper methods I find helpful and use in my projects.
+Nyre-Fetch is a simple Node.js wrapper built on top of node-fetch with a few extra features.

 ## Installation